mhcrnl/ogcalc/doc/ogcalc.rst

   In addition, it is very difficult (although not impossible) to derive new widgets from existing ones using GObject, or override a class method or signal.
-Most programmers do not bother, or just use ``compound widgets'', which are just a container containing more widgets.
+Most programmers do not bother, or just use "compound widgets", which are just a container containing more widgets.
 \item Signal handlers are not type safe.
 This could result in undefined behaviour, or a crash, if a signal handler does not have a